Connect with others who understand.

 Staging of Intestinal Lymphoma

-An important part of diagnosis is determining the stage of a person’s disease.
-In lymphoma, staging helps doctors estimate someone’s outlook and know which treatments may be best, considering.
-Doctors may determine lymphoma stage using one of three staging systems.
+An important part of diagnosis is determining the stage of the disease.
+In lymphoma, staging helps doctors estimate someone’s outlook and know which treatments may be best.
+Doctors may determine the lymphoma stage using one of three staging systems.
+These include:

-Each of these systems use slightly different methods to describe what areas of the body contain lymphoma cells.
-To stage GI lymphoma, doctors use imaging tests like endoscopy, ultrasounds, computed tomography (CT) scans, positron emission tomography (PET) scans, and magnetic resonance imaging (MRI).
+Each of these systems uses slightly different methods to describe what areas of the body contain lymphoma cells.
+To stage GI lymphoma, doctors use imaging tests like:

 Intestinal Lymphoma Treatment

-Different subtypes of intestinal lymphoma are treated with different methods.
+Different subtypes of intestinal lymphoma are treated in different ways.
 People without any symptoms or with indolent (slow-growing) lymphoma may not need treatment right away.
 They may be able to wait until the disease gets worse and symptoms appear.

 Surgery

-Surgery can help doctors both diagnose and treat intestinal lymphoma.
+Surgery can help doctors diagnose and treat intestinal lymphoma.
 Surgery used to be a more common treatment for intestinal lymphoma.
 However, as lymphoma medications have improved, doctors use surgery less frequently than they once did.
-Now surgery is often only used to treat problems such as perforation.
-The name of the procedure someone with intestinal lymphoma gets in order to remove part of their intestine is called a resection.
+Now, surgery is often only used to treat problems such as perforation.
+The procedure used to remove part of the damaged intestine is called a resection.

 Chemotherapy

-• CHOP — A combination of cyclophosphamide (formerly sold as Cytoxan), doxorubicin (also called hydroxydaunorubicin, both formerly sold as Adriamycin), vincristine sulfate (currently sold as Vincasar PFS, formerly sold as Oncovin), and prednisone
+• CHOP — A combination of cyclophosphamide (formerly sold as Cytoxan), doxorubicin (also called hydroxydaunorubicin, both formerly sold as Adriamycin), vincristine sulfate (Vincasar PFS), and prednisone

 • CHEOP — A combination of etoposide (also called VP-16, both sold as Etopophos) and CHOP

-In some cases, lymphoma may be refractory (it doesn’t go away after being treated).
-In other cases, the cancer may relapse (disappear and then return).
-Doctors often treat refractory or relapsed intestinal lymphoma with different chemotherapy regimens.
-One such regime possibility is called DHAP.
+Sometimes, lymphoma doesn’t go away after treatment.
+This is called refractory lymphoma.
+Other times, it comes back after disappearing (relapsed lymphoma).
+Doctors often treat these cases with different chemotherapy regimens.
+For example, one of these is called DHAP.
 It includes dexamethasone (sold as Decadron), high-dose cytarabine (also called ara-C, both sold as Cytosar-U), and cisplatin (formerly sold as Platinol).

 Chemotherapy Plus Stem Cell Transplantation

-People with intestinal T-cell lymphoma often live longer and have more time before a relapse when they use a treatment plan called the Newcastle regimen or IVE/MTX-ASCT.
-This treatment combines a stem cell transplant with the chemotherapy drugs ifosfamide (sold as Ifex), etoposide (also called VP-16, both sold as Etopophos), epirubicin (sold as Ellence), and methotrexate (sold as Rheumatrex and Trexall).
+People with intestinal T-cell lymphoma often live longer and have more time before a relapse when they use a treatment plan called the Newcastle regimen, or IVE/MTX-ASCT.
+This treatment combines a stem cell transplant with the chemotherapy drugs ifosfamide (sold as Ifex), etoposide, epirubicin (sold as Ellence), and methotrexate (sold as Rheumatrex and Trexall).

-Stem cell transplantation is a procedure in which a person’s unhealthy stem cells (the cells that make new blood cells) are replaced with healthy ones.
+Stem cell transplantation is a procedure in which your unhealthy stem cells (the cells that make new blood cells) are replaced with healthy ones.
 Intestinal lymphoma is generally treated with an autologous (self) stem cell transplant.
-During this procedure, doctors remove a person’s stem cells before giving them high doses of chemotherapy or radiation therapy.
-The aggressive treatment kills many of their lymphoma cells — and their healthy blood cells, too.
-Once the treatment is done, doctors place the “rescued” autologous stem cells back into the person’s body.
+During this procedure, doctors remove your stem cells before giving you high doses of chemotherapy or radiation therapy.
+The aggressive treatment kills many of your lymphoma cells as well as your healthy blood cells.
+Once the treatment is done, doctors place the “rescued” autologous stem cells back into your body.
 Those healthy stem cells then create new blood cells.

 In some cases, intestinal lymphoma may be treated with an allogeneic (donor) stem cell transplant.
-This procedure is largely the same as an autologous transplant, but the new stem cells come from a donor.
+This procedure is similar to an autologous transplant, but the new stem cells come from a donor.

 Targeted Therapy

-Targeted therapies are drugs that recognize and block specific molecules found on cancer cells.
-Rituxan (rituximab) is one targeted therapy sometimes given along with chemotherapy to treat intestinal lymphoma.
+Targeted therapies are drugs that recognize and block specific molecules found in cancer cells.
+Rituxan (rituximab) is one targeted therapy sometimes given along with chemotherapy to treat intestinal B-cell lymphoma.

 Prognosis of Intestinal Lymphoma

-A person’s prognosis (outlook) depends on how early their lymphoma was diagnosed.
-People with early-stage lymphoma generally have better outcomes than do people who are diagnosed with late-stage disease.
-Also, different intestinal lymphoma subtypes have different survival rates and relapse rates.
+Your prognosis depends on the stage at diagnosis, subtype, and overall health.
+People with early-stage lymphoma generally have better outcomes than those who are diagnosed with late-stage disease.
+Also, different gastric lymphoma subtypes have different overall survival rates and relapse rates.

-Just as with other types of NHL, doctors determine a person’s intestinal lymphoma prognosis using an International Prognostic Index (IPI).
-Doctors use IPIs to come up with a score that describes a person’s risk level.
-People with a high-risk score are more likely to have worse outcomes than are people with a low-risk score.
-An IPI score is based on a person’s:
+Doctors determine intestinal lymphoma prognosis using the International Prognostic Index (IPI).
+It provides a score that describes a person’s risk level.
+People with a high-risk score are more likely to have worse outcomes than those with a low-risk score.
+An IPI score is based on:

 • Age